 The Fund may invest in securities of any credit quality, maturity and duration.
 The Fund may invest in U.S. dollar and non-U.S. dollar denominated securities of issuers located anywhere in the world, and of issuers that operate in any industry.
 In pursuing the Fund’s investment objective, the Adviser will seek to enhance the Fund’s return by the use of leverage.

-No Operating History.
-The Fund is a non-diversified, closed-end management investment company with no operating history.
-As a result, prospective investors have no track record or history on which to base their investment decision.
+Limited Operating History.
+The Fund is a non-diversified, closed-end management investment company with a limited operating history.
+As a result, prospective investors have a limited track record or history on which to base their investment decision.
 The Adviser acts as an investment adviser for collateralized loan obligation vehicles, separately managed accounts, listed investment companies (including closed-end funds and an exchange traded fund) and other investment vehicles.

 Investment and Market Risk.
 An investment in the Fund’s Common Shares is subject to investment risk, including the possible loss of the entire principal amount invested.
 An investment in the Fund’s Common Shares represents an indirect investment in the portfolio of floating rate instruments, other securities and derivative investments owned by the Fund, and the value of these investments may fluctuate, sometimes rapidly and unpredictably.
 At any point in time an investment in the Fund’s Common Shares may be worth less than the original amount invested, even after taking into account distributions paid by the Fund and the ability of shareholders to reinvest dividends.
 The Fund may also use leverage, which would magnify the Fund’s investment, market and certain other risks.